-At a party, I mentioned I was starting a blog, and someone said, "I wish you success with it!"
+At a recent party, I mentioned I was starting a blog, and someone said, "I wish you success with it!"
 Success?
 I hadn't thought about that.
 I thought I was here to have fun; in fact, where I live, fun is a minimum daily requirement (see above).

 Makes me think about those folks who can't have a hobby without turning it into work: "Between my vocation and my avocation, I don't have time to take a vacation."
 Or all the poor souls bombing past me on the river path who have to make every bike ride a workout.

 What is the measure of success, in relation to a blog?
 Page views?
 Number of followers?
 Total ad revenue from selling sidebar space?
 Consider some of the most popular blogs out there: the masterfully subtle political snark of Josh Marshall's Talking Points Memo; the laughably out of context conspiracy mongering aimed at a 10-toothed rube audience at Drudge's sludge fest; the cheerfully sunny, always-summer world of Elsie Larson's Beautiful Mess - they all have one thing in common: each blog only does more or less one thing, and they each do that very well.